3-Foxes/live-logger/README.md

 # Live Logger

+> Archived as this project is considered finished.
+Available at: https://live-logger.3-foxes.com

 Simple, friendly, for Michelle and Co.

 - Type or paste a message and it appears immediately on the screen.